-Extension ID Description IPEXTID_SEND_DTMF Used to send DTMF digits.
+Extension ID Description IPEXTID_RECEIVEMSG Used in GCEV_EXTENSION events when SIP, Q.931, H.245, and non-standard registration messages are received.
+IPEXTID_SEND_DTMF Used to send DTMF digits.
 When this call is successful, the sending side receives a GCEV_EXTENSIONCMPLT event with the same ext_id.
 The remote side receives a GCEV_EXTENSION event with IPEXTID_RECEIVE_DTMF but only when configured for notification of a specific type of DTMF.
-See Section 4.6.1, "Enabling and Disabling Unsolicited Notification Events", on page 154 for more information.
+See Section 4.7.1, "Enabling and Disabling Unsolicited Notification Events", on page 158 for more information.
 This extension ID is not supported in 3PCC operating mode.
 IPEXTID_SENDMSG Used to send SIP, H.245, Q.931, and RAS messages.
 When using this Extension ID, the first parameter inserted into the GC_PARM_BLK must be from one of the following parameter sets: • IPSET_MSG_H245 • IPSET_MSG_Q931 • IPSET_MSG_REGISTRATION • IPSET_MSG_SIP • IPSET_PROTOCOL When the gc_Extension() function completes successfully, the sending side receives a GCEV_EXTENSIONCMPLT event with the same ext_id.
 The remote side receives a GCEV_EXTENSION event with an ext_id field value of IPEXTID_RECEIVEMSG.